aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 The script `Tatin.dyalog` is the interface between the Dyalog user command framework and the Tatin API.

-When any of the Tatin user commands is executed, it will check whether the API is already loaded.
-If it's not available yet, it will be loaded.
+When any of the Tatin user commands is executed, it will check whether the API is already loaded --- that will be the case in 19.0 once Tatin is activated.
+If it's not available yet (18.0, 18.2), it will be loaded.

-## On `setup.dyalog`
+## On `setup.dyalog` (18.0 and 18.2)

 You might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing a Tatin user commands.

 I> What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.
 I>
-I> If you are not interested in this, or use 19.0 or later, skip this and carry on with "Updating Tatin".
+I> If you are not interested in this, skip this and carry on with "Updating Tatin".

 The way to achieve this goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.